webdevphi/Winter-2018-Workshops/2-React-Pt2-Styles-and-Routing/README.md

 }
 ```

-Second we will make a page to make notes
+Second we will make a component to make notes

 src/notes.jsx
 ```jsx